xmarduel/pycut/README.md

 - matplotlib (latest) - to debug/view shapely offsets ops
 - numba (latest) - for python simulator optimization
 - pyvoronoi (latest) - for HSM nibbler toolpaths

+Note: If installation of pyvoronoi fails with pip, you can

+1. install cython
+2. download pyvoronoi.zip, unpack it and perform its setup.py from the source dir

 ## Features